Timeyard

 Why a calculator beats mental math here

 Mental math is fine for short spans.
-Past a month or two it gets fiddly fast, and the failure modes are sneaky: a miscounted February, a month you thought had 31 days, an inclusive-vs-exclusive slip.
+Past a month or two it gets fiddly fast, and it’s easy to slip: a miscounted February, a month you thought had 31 days, an inclusive-vs-exclusive mistake.
 The date difference calculator sidesteps all of it and throws in total weeks, total months, and working days (weekends excluded) for free.

 A couple of related things on this site if you’re doing date math: